mika0798/AdvancedSQLPractice/README.md

 Enjoy!

-<em>Notes: All queries and functions used in this practiced are MySQL-based.
+<em>Notes: All queries and functions used in this practice are MySQL-based.
 For those who use SQL Server, you might need to look up for relatively similar functions that are supported in Microsoft SQL Server!</em>